Victoria's Secret (song)

 "Victoria's Secret" is a song by American singer-songwriter Jax.
 It was written by Jax with Mark Nilan and Dan Henig and produced by Jesse Siebenberg and Nilan.
-It was released in June 30, 2022 to all streaming platforms, after being previously teased on TikTok and performed at Governors Ball Music Festival earlier that month.
+It was released on June 30, 2022, to all streaming platforms, after being previously teased on TikTok and performed at Governors Ball Music Festival earlier that month.
 The song charted internationally and was included on her debut studio album, Dear Joe, (2024).

 Background

 On June 8, Jax posted a video to social media in which she played a snippet of a new song she had written for a child she was babysitting:

 Yesterday, I picked her up from the mall, because she was going to her first boy-girl pool party.
 Her and her friends went bikini shopping at Victoria's Secret.
 She literally got in the car, hysterically crying to me, because this one little brat said something to her that made me cringe.
 So, I wrote a song for her, because when I was her age, I had a lot of eating problems, and I wish someone would have said these things to me.

 Jax also further claimed that her intention was not to single out a specific brand, but rather to highlight the overarching conversation that needed to take place about the beauty and fashion industries.

 Furthermore, the song coincided with a Hulu television documentary titled Victoria's Secret: Angels and Demons that premiered on July 14, 2022.
 Jax stated that the timing of the release was simply a "crazy coincidence".

 On August 18, 2022, Jax performed the song on Today.